Deadpool & Wolverine: Development

 Levy was revealed to be directing the film in March 2022, and said filming would not begin until after 2022 due to his busy schedule through the remainder of the year.
 Reese and Wernick were hired to rewrite the screenplay, and said they were excited to use MCU elements.
 They added that Disney and Marvel were supportive of Deadpool making meta jokes about the MCU because of the success of the previous Deadpool films.
 In June, Raymond Chan was revealed to be the production designer after working on the Marvel Studios miniseries The Falcon and the Winter Soldier (2021).
 A month later, Feige said the film would be elevated from the first two in a similar way to other third installments of MCU film series, such as Captain America: Civil War (2016), Thor: Ragnarok (2017), and Avengers: Infinity War (2018).

 Hugh Jackman promoting the film at San Diego Comic-Con in July 2024.
 Jackman's decision to return as Wolverine from the X-Men films, reversing his plans to retire as the character, solved the creative team's issues with settling on a story.

-Levy and Reynolds worked on the script with Reese, Wernick, and Zeb Wells, who previously worked on the Marvel Studios miniseries She-Hulk: Attorney at Law (2022) and Marvel Zombies (2025), and the film The Marvels (2023).
+Levy and Reynolds worked on the script with Reese, Wernick, and Zeb Wells, who previously worked on the Marvel Studios miniseries She-Hulk: Attorney at Law (2022) and animated series Marvel Zombies (2025), and the film The Marvels (2023).
 They all came to feel that they did not have an original story that was not derivative of the other Deadpool films.
 Levy said they felt the film had to be "deserving" of being the first Deadpool film set within the MCU, while still feeling "grounded because this is an earthbound, gritty, realistic superhero franchise".
 Levy and Reynolds were prepared to suggest to Feige that they could not move forward at the time because of the trouble they had landing on a story idea, and executive producer Wendy Jacobson said Marvel was also struggling to settle on a core idea for the story.
 In August 2022, Jackman reached out to Reynolds about wanting to be part of the film.
 Reynolds was preparing for a meeting with Feige to discuss how to proceed given their lack of story ideas, and realized that including Wolverine would solve many of the issues they were coming up against.
 Jackman had a change of heart, after being content with his decision to retire as Wolverine for several years, and decided that a team-up with Reynolds "could be so much fun; I'll probably have more fun on that movie than anything I've ever done".
 Feige advised Jackman not to return as he felt Wolverine's death in Logan was the "greatest ending in history" and did not want to undo that.
 He was convinced by the idea that Jackman would portray a new version of Wolverine from an alternate universe within the multiverse.
 Jackman confirmed that he wanted to return after taking a long drive to think about it.